vikejs/vike/readme.md

 The `productId` value is available at `contextProps.productId` so that you can fetch data in `async addContextProps({contextProps})` which is explained at [Data Fetching](#data-fetching).

-For full programmatic control, you can define route functions.
+For full programmatic flexibility, you can define route functions.

 ```js
 // pages/admin.page.route.js